Aren’t statically linked executables huge?

 Also a security issue with dynamically linked libraries are executables with the suid flag.
 A user can easily run dynamic library code using LD_PRELOAD in conjunction with some trivial program like ping.
 Using a static executable with the suid flag eliminates this problem completely.

-Apart from that we link against libraries with low footprint (eg uclibc instead of glibc when possible).
+Apart from that we link against libraries with low footprint (eg musl instead of glibc when possible).
 This leads to an increased likelihood of lesser vulnerabilities, simply because lesser code contains fewer bugs from a statistical point of view.

 Aren’t statically linked executables consuming more memory?